oracle/cloudtestdrive/ATP/APEX/prereq.md

 # Prerequisites for the workshop

-## Step 1: Request an Oracle Trial account
+## Step 1: Request an Oracle Cloud Free Tier account
-Your lab instructor can help you with obtaining a Trial account during the event.
+Your lab instructor will assist you to obtaining the account during the event.

-To sign up for a trial: [http://bit.ly/registeroraclecloud](http://bit.ly/registeroraclecloud).
+To sign up for the Free Tier: [http://bit.ly/registeroraclecloud](http://bit.ly/registeroraclecloud).

 ![](./images/prereq/create_cloud_trial.png)